shivansh/cpm/README.md

 ```
 ./update_cookie_index
 ```
-This will automatically update the `cookie_index` will all the new cow(s) associated with their corresponding cookies.
+This will automatically update the `cookie_index` with all the new cow(s) associated with their corresponding cookies.

 Some conventions to be taken care of while making changes -
 * When adding new cookies to cow files, make sure you use a `,` for delimiting.